minetonight/darts-window-cricket/roadmap.md

 v   )) double tap to use a list item in replays or stats v   )) read text - "list index out of range" on my phone, for non-first file.
-Depends on export feature v   )) sort the files by the date and time written in the filenames
+Depends on export feature v   )) sort the files by the date and time written in the filenames v   )) 3.5.0 - messages label is fixed to the size of the first message.
+Shit solution: make all messages up to 500 lines at least.